 Preparing Your Pet for the Ultrasound

 Dr. Olson performs ultrasounds most days.
-If you pet is scheduled to have an ultrasound, we ask that you not feed them after midnight (water is allowed).
+If your pet is scheduled to have an ultrasound, we ask that you not feed them after midnight (water is allowed).
 The overnight fast allows for a better scan of your pet and, in the rare case, allows for slight sedation to be used if necessary in order for us to continue the scan.
 We will call before any sedation is given to your pet.
 After the procedure is complete, a follow-up discharge appointment will be made to allow the doctor to discuss the findings and formulate a treatment plan for your pet.
+Contact us to make an appointment or complete an appointment request form.